 Kids are expensive but outings don’t have to be!
 Here are dates you can enjoy FREE family-fun.

-Enjoy free admission to Cranbrook Science on Friday from 6pm to 10pm.
+Enjoy free admission to Cranbrook Science on the first Friday of each month.

 On the first Saturday of the month between 9am and noon, Home Depot hosts free in-person kid workshops.

-Drop into the A2AC Main Gallery this Valentine’s Day and make your own heartfelt cards using a variety of provided materials!
+Drop into the A2AC Main Gallery this Valentine’s Day and make your own heart-shaped accordion cards using a variety of provided materials!
 This event is free and open to all ages.
 All children under the age of 12 must be accompanied by an adult.

 Shake off some cabin fever and visit the Village free of charge.
 Explore historic buildings, go on a scavenger hunt, and see what fun programs are available at the Village.
 Great for all ages!